How to Add Bullet Points in Excel Cells Quickly (Bulk, Custom, and Reusable)

 The methods above focus on choosing bullets (preset, custom, and recently used).
 In real worksheets, the key to getting clean results is configuring Bullet Options so only the right cells are processed—especially when your selection contains blanks, formulas, numbers, or mixed data types.

-• Process formula cells: inserts bullets into cells that contain formulas (based on their displayed results).
+- Process formula cells: inserts bullets into cells that contain formulas.

-• Process only text cells in non-empty ranges: limits insertion to text cells, helping you avoid changing numbers/dates in mixed ranges.
+- Process only text cells in non-empty ranges: limits insertion to text cells, helping you avoid inserting bullets into numbers or dates in mixed ranges.

 Recommended settings (common scenarios)